mburr-salesforce/lwr-recipes/packages/labels/README.md

 }
 ```

-The Label Module Provider will return the label value from the file corresponding to the request locale.
+The Label Module Provider returns the label value from the file corresponding to the requested locale.

 ## Recipe Setup